Saturday 26 July 1941

 Atlantic City is taken in tow to Buncrana, Ireland.
-Schüler writes in his log that he also torpedoed a third ship, but there is no evidence of that.
-Royal Navy escorts Walker, Vanoc, Volunteer, Sardonyx, Scimitar and Norwegian Bath, along with corvettes Bluebell and Hydrangea, launch a 20-hour depth charge attack.
+Schüler writes in his log that he also torpedoed another ship, but there is no evidence of that.
+Royal Navy escorts Walker, Vanoc, Volunteer, Sardonyx, Scimitar, and Norwegian Bath, along with corvettes Bluebell and Hydrangea, launch a 20-hour depth charge attack.
 U-141 escapes.

 Italian submarine Barbarigo is operating hundreds of miles west of Casablanca when it torpedoes and sinks 8272-ton British tanker Horn Shell.
 There are 17 deaths, while the survivors are taken aboard Portuguese trawler Maria Leonor and then transferred to Royal Navy destroyer Avon Vale.